-NEW: All candidates, except President, seeking a political party's nomination to run in a general or special election must now file a Statement of Intention of Candidacy/Party Pledge Form (SICPP) with the appropriate county or state election commission during the appropriate filing period.
+All candidates, except President, seeking a political party's nomination to run in a general or special election must file a Statement of Intention of Candidacy/Party Pledge Form (SICPP) with the appropriate election office (State Election Commission or county board of voter registration and elections) during the appropriate filing period.
 Click here for information on Filing for President.

 Candidates must also file a Statement of Economic Interest (SEI) form with the State Ethics Commission.
 This must be done electronically on the State Ethics Commission website.
 Candidates may also be required to make Campaign Disclosure reports.
 Visit the State Ethics Commission website for more information.

 Candidates for federal office, statewide office, and solicitor must file with the State Election Commission.
-Candidates for State Senate, State House of Representatives, countywide office, and less-than-countywide office must file with the county election commission in the candidate's county of residence.
+Candidates for State Senate and State House of Representatives may file at either the State Election Commission or county board of voter registration and elections in the candidate's county of residence.
+Candidates for countywide office and less-than-countywide office must file with the county board of voter registration and elections in the candidate's county of residence.

 The filing period for the General Election opens at noon on March 16th of the election year and closes at noon on March 30th of the election year.